 Christian Christmas stories can be a powerful medium to draw closer to Jesus.
 Let these inspirational Christmas stories fill your heart anew with the Reason for the Season, some good fun, and a challenge or three!

-Some of my favorite Christian Christmas stories can be found over here with some other awesome Fairy Tale adaptations.
+Some of my favorite Christian Christmas stories are contemporary reimaginings of classic fairy tales, and can be found over here with some other awesome Fairy Tale adaptations.

 Deck the Shelves